StartBootstrap/freelancer-jekyll/README.md

 ## Setting up the contact form for static pages

-In order to get the form working for static pages change the action attribute of the form tag action = "https://formspree.io/your-mail@mail.com".
+In order to get the form working for static pages change the action attribute of the form tag `action="https://formspree.io/your-mail@mail.com"`.

 All the contact information entered will be forwarded to your mail.